 - The number of short courses that can take place during the General Assembly is limited due to the limited number of rooms available.
 Short courses will therefore be selected according to the training that they are offering to the proposed participants and the diversity of the target group.

 - A preference for time blocks, days, and back-to-back scheduling can be indicated online in the session tagging tool (see deadlines & milestones), but assignment depends on availability.
 In principle, no short courses are scheduled from 18:00 to 19:00.

-- In very exceptional cases, short courses can be scheduled during the lunch break (12:15–13:15) or have an earlier start at 18:30.
+- In very exceptional cases, short courses can be scheduled during the lunch break (12:45–13:45).
 Requests with motivation need to be directed to email@example.com.

 - If appropriate, the SC programme group chairs will seek to combine short courses with considerable overlap in content.
 However, this will not be done without first consulting the main conveners.

 - Rooms are available for a fixed time period and need to be vacated by the end of the short course to allow the next event to set up.

 - Rooms (theatre style) are equipped with a microphone, a video projector, a notebook including internet connection, WiFi, and a presenter panel to connect a personal notebook to the projector via a smwitch (VGA and DHMI including power supply).